Best Lakes in Oregon

 2. Trillium Lake (Perhaps The Most Photogenic Lake in Oregon)

-Despite being man-made, Trillium Lake is beautiful, sitting within the Mount Hood National Forest.
-When looking at photos of Mount Hood, this lake will undoubtedly feature multiple times thanks to the way that the mountain is reflected perfectly within the lake’s waters, making it one of the best lakes in Oregon when it comes to views.
+When looking at photos of Mount Hood, this lake will undoubtedly be featured multiple times thanks to how the mountain is reflected perfectly within its waters, making it one of the best lakes in Oregon for the views.

 Trillium Lake